asyntes/pepe-the-bot/README.md

 # Tomie

 An interactive AI terminal interface built with Next.js and React, featuring dynamic mood-based responses and a retro terminal aesthetic.
+Powered by xAI's Grok API through the OpenAI SDK.

 ## Features